wp-plugins/visual-developer-lite/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Visual Developer Lite is an intuitive way to customize your website in just a few minutes with the power of your keyboard and mouse
+Visual Developer Lite is an intuitive way to customize your website in just a few minutes, your imagination is the key here.

 == Description ==